 We currently pay retired members of the Board of Management a monthly pension equal to a maximum of 80% of the fixed compensation received immediately prior to retirement.
 The pensions paid to former members of the Board of Management or their surviving dependents are reassessed annually and adjusted, taking into account the development of consumer prices.
 The pensions paid to former members of the Board of Management or their surviving dependents in 2019 totaled €12,078 thousand (2018: €17,183 thousand).
 These benefits are paid in addition to any amounts they receive under previous employee pension arrangements.
-The present value of the defined benefit pension obligation for former members of the Board of Management and their surviving dependents according to IFRS amounted to €199,454 thousand (2018: €185,736 thousand), while the settlement value of the pension obligation according to the German Commercial Code amounted to €162,948 thousand (2018: €161,427 thousand).
+The present value of the defined benefit pension obligation for former members of the Board of Management (2018: €185,736 thousand), while the settlement value of the pension obligation according to the German Commercial Code amounted to €162,948 thousand (2018: €161,427 thousand).